cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

-Omni Core v0.2.0
+ZURBank v0.2.0
 ===================

 v0.2.0 is a release with minor changes and improvements based on Bitcoin Core 0.13.2.

 This version is built on top of v0.0.12, which is a major release and consensus critical in terms of the Omni Layer protocol rules.
-If you are using an older version of Omni Core than v0.0.12, an upgrade is mandatory, and highly recommended.
+If you are using an older version of ZURBank than v0.0.12, an upgrade is mandatory, and highly recommended.
 Prior releases will not be compatible with new behavior in this release.

 Please report bugs using the issue tracker on GitHub: